 A ‘space for wonder’

 Researching about Hilbre Island has involved and still involves, being open about how to access knowledge.
-Getting to know the island has taken many forms so far, from the written (newspaper historical records, books, blog posts from people who have visited the island), to the visual (artistic representations, photographs), to the spoken word (interviewing local people to the area surrounding Hilbre).
-It also involves reading journal articles and papers from scholars who have approached the study of Hilbre Island (I will dedicate a whole new blog post to that - watch this space), as well as other islands.
-The academic avenue brings a whole new level of depth which is always interesting to explore as it usually sends me into various rabbit holes which I am always curious to explore.
+Getting to know the island has taken many forms so far, from exploring historical records (newspaper clippings, books, blog posts from people who have visited the island), to exploring how creativity has materialised aspects of the island (artistic representations, photographs), to the spoken word (interviewing local people).
+It has also involved reading journal articles and papers from scholars who have approached the study of Hilbre Island, as well studies on other islands.
+The academic avenue brings a whole new level of depth which is always interesting to explore as it usually sends me into various ‘rabbit holes’ which I am always curious to explore.
 This avenue also stretches me intellectually, thinking about the island in ways I haven’t done before.

 The constant throughout the exploration of all these ways of accessing knowledge has been the ability to embrace ‘a space for wonder’.
 According to Aristotle, the base of all our knowledge is not certainty, but wonder.
 It is that which keeps our concepts open to an ever-changing world, disabling a secure connection between thoughts/ideas and things, or language/concepts and entities in the world; it enables the world to be a living, mattering entity.